The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

-Next we investigate the effect of positive density gradient on PWFA.
-Fig.\ref{fig5} is similar to Fig.\ref{fig1}, but for the case of positive density gradient, according to equation \ref{e1} and 3D.
-We gather from top row of Fig.\ref{fig5} that electrostatic plasma wake becomes spatially localized and, compared to the homogeneous density 3D case, $E_x$ now attains three times larger values of $\pm 6.5 \times 10^{10}$ V/m.
+Next, the effect of positive density gradient on PWFA is investigated.
+Fig.\ref{fig5} is similar to Fig.\ref{fig1}, but for the case of positive density gradient, according to equation \ref{e1}.
+It can be gathered from top row of Fig.\ref{fig5} that electrostatic plasma wake becomes spatially localized and, compared to the homogeneous density 3D case, $E_x$ now attains three times larger values of $\pm 6.5 \times 10^{10}$ V/m.
 This can be explained by the fact that plasma wake size is prescribed by the electron inertial length, $c/\omega_{pe}$.
 Hence, because of the scaling law $\omega_{pe} \propto \sqrt{n_e}$, the progressively increasing density, into which driving bunch plows through, creates more localized and stronger wake.
-We also see more oscillations (peaks and troughs) in the wake.
+Also more oscillations (peaks and troughs) in the wake can be seen.
 This is because the plasma wake is oscillating spatially at $\omega_{pe}$, which is increasing with the increase of number density.

-Fig.\ref{fig6} is as in Fig.\ref{fig2} but for the case of positive density gradient, according to equation \ref{e1} and 3D.
-We see that in this case electron density cavities are more compact too, commensurate with a more compact electrostatic wake.
+Fig.\ref{fig6} is similar to Fig.\ref{fig2} but for the case of positive density gradient numerical simulation run, which uses density gradient prescribed by equation \ref{e1}.
+It can be seen that, in this case, electron density cavities are more compact too, commensurate with a more compact electrostatic wake.
 The blue strip in the rightmost panel of top row in Fig.\ref{fig6} is due to background density falling off to zero, as prescribed by the initial conditions.
-In the ion density (bottom row) because x-axis spans entire domain, background density 10-fold increase is clearly seen.
-Ion density perturbation is less profound because it is now on top of the background density 10-fold increase (due to the background density gradient).
+In the ion density (bottom row) because x-axis spans entire domain, background density ten-fold increase is clearly seen.
+Ion density perturbation is less profound because it is now on top of the background density ten-fold increase (due to the background density gradient).